The Abarth 695 Edizione Maserati has become one of the rarest cars in the UK in the last few years. And not many people know about it.

 Here’s a Quote from the original Press release;

 The highest customisation level – definitely “all inclusive” – is the world of Abarth Specialties.
 In Paris, it is represented by the 695 Edizione Maserati, a concentrate of sportiness, class, and performance produced by Abarth and Maserati.
 The world of Specialties is making its official début.
 This sector is the ultimate level of customisation combined with the exclusivity of a car built for and dedicated to every single customer.
 “Abarth Fuori Serie” is the new programme that represents the point of arrival of a path Abarth has been travelling in recent years with the aim of increasing the possibilities of choice and customisation for its customers more and more.
 This exclusive programme is where customisation starts from performance, consistent with the brand’s spirit.
-Only the “Fuori Serie” – special production – cars will have the 180 HP engine tuning and will feature the exclusive 695 brand.
+Only the “Fuori Serie” – special production – cars will have the 180 HP engine tuning and will feature the exclusive 695 brands.
 Exclusivity is also found in the production process since all the “Fuori Serie” cars will be developed, produced and type-approved at the Abarth “factory of victory”.

 The Abarth 500 started the run of cars, this became the 595 and then with the introduction of the ‘Special Series’, they were given the moniker of ‘695’, meaning all the 695 cars were numbered Limited Editions.